carbon-language/carbon-lang/docs/design/generics/overview.md

     and other entities for types to implement.
 -   Types must explicitly _implement_ interfaces to indicate that they support their functionality.
 A given type may implement an interface at most once.
--   Implementations may be declared inline in the body of a class definition, or out-of-line.
+-   Implementations may be declared inline in the body of a class definition or out-of-line.
 -   Types may _extend_ an implementation declared inline, in which case you can directly call the interface's methods on those types.